Analytical Approximation of the Neutrino Oscillation Matter Effects at large $\theta_{13}$: Introduction

+In previous papers \cite{Honda:2006hp,Honda:2006gv}, we had argued the advantage of not expressing the neutrino oscillation probabilities in matter directly in terms of the vacuum parameters, but to maintain their expressions in terms of the effective parameters in matter which `ran' with the parameter $a=2\sqrt{2}G_F N_e E$.
+Further, it was shown that the Jacobi method \cite{Jacobi:1846} could be utilized to find approximate expressions for the `running' parameters in a systematic fashion, leading to fairly simple and compact expressions.
+In particular, it was shown that the effective values of $\theta_{23}$ and the CP violating phase $\delta$ do not `run' to the order considered, maintaining their vacuum values at all neutrino energies and baselines.
+(The non-running of $\theta_{23}$ and $\delta$ has also been discussed in Ref.~\cite{Krastev:1988yu}.)
+The $a$-dependence of the resulting expressions for the oscillation probabilities in terms of the approximate running parameters could be analyzed in a simple manner, facilitating the understanding of matter effects.

-In previous papers \cite{Honda:2006hp,Honda:2006gv}, we had advocated the utility of the Jacobi method \cite{Jacobi:1846} in deriving approximate formulae for neutrino oscillation in matter.
-The formula presented there maintained the expressions for the oscillation probabilities in vacuum, and only replaced the mixings angles and the mass-squared differences with their effective values in matter.
-The approximation worked very well except when $\theta_{13}$ was very small, a possibility that could not be ignored until the Daya Bay/RENO measurements.
-In this paper, we reintroduce the method with further refinements which improve the accuracy of the approximation, while maintaining its ease of use.
+The approximation of Refs~\cite{Honda:2006hp,Honda:2006gv} worked extremely well except when $\theta_{13}$ was very small, a possibility that could not be ignored until the Daya Bay/RENO measurements.
+In this paper, we reintroduce the method with further refinements which improve the accuracy of the approximation for large $\theta_{13}$, while maintaining its ease of use.

 This paper is organized as follows.
-In section 2, we explain our approach to the matter effect problem, and list all the formulae necessary to calculate our approximation.
+In section 2, we explain our approach to the matter effect problem, and list all the formulae necessary to calculate the approximate `running' parameters in our approach.
+Approximate oscillation probabilities are obtained by replacing the mass-squared differences and mixing angles in the vacuum oscillation probabilities with their effective `running' values.
 In section 3, we demonstrate the accuracy of our approximation at various baseline lengths, different mass hierarchies, and different values of the CP violating phase $\delta$.
-Comparisons with the approximations of Cervera et al. \cite{Cervera:2000kp} and Asano-Minakata \cite{Asano:2011nj} are also made.
+Comparisons with the approximations of Cervera et al. \cite{Cervera:2000kp}, Akhmedov et al \cite{Akhmedov:2004ny}, Asano-Minakata \cite{Asano:2011nj}, and Freund \cite{Freund:2001pn} are also made.
 In section 4, we show how simple calculations using our approximation can be used to derive the baselines and energies at which the oscillation probabilities exhibit desirable features.
 We conclude in Section 5.
 Detailed derivation of our approximation is given in appendices \ref{sec:Jacobi} and \ref{sec:Commute}.